-Your UTR number is a highly confidential piece of information so you should never give it to anyone unless you are sure that it is for the right reasons for example:
+Your UTR number is a highly confidential piece of information so you should never share it unless you’re certain it’s for the right reasons.
+For example:

 - They are a professional such as an accountant with the authority to act on your behalf.

 If you are unsure whether your UTR number is valid or you need to check it, then always contact HMRC first on 0300 200 3310.